 - Temporal region (the side of the head in front of the ears)

-Quite often, people will come to the office without any noticable TMJ-specific symptoms.
+Quite often, people will come to the Littleton, CO dental office without any noticeable TMJ-specific symptoms.
 In their minds, the headaches or muscle aches are not perceived as being related to their teeth or their TMJ.
-In these situations it can be difficult to understand the serious nature of a disease which is not causing pain.
+In these situations, it can be difficult to understand the serious nature of a disease which is not causing pain.
 Like virtually every other disease, however, TMD typically exists for a long time before it actually causes pain.
 It is a degenerative disease by nature which means it will quite frequently develop more severe symptoms as time goes by.
 When we get the opportunity to treat this disease before it causes perceptible pain, it enables us to have a greater chance for success.
-For that reason we enthusiastically recommend treatments which can divert a disease pathway and prevent the development of debilitating pain.
-Click here for more about headaches and TMD disorders.
+For that reason, we enthusiastically recommend treatments which can divert a disease pathway and prevent the development of debilitating pain.
+More about headaches and TMD disorders.

 If left untreated, very serious symptoms can develop.
 Ultimately disorders as severe as Avascular Necrosis of the mandibular condyle (head of the lower jaw bone) can develop due to untreated disc displacement.
 As the head of the lower jaw bone breaks down due to lack of blood flow caused by impingement of the blood supply to the head of the condyle by the displaced disc, the condyle will degenerate so severely as to get to a point where it is too small to tolerate the normal pressure that bears upon it; which in turn causes it to spontaneously dissolve under a load.
 The end point of this disease pathway is either complete dissolution of the condyle of the mandible or a rib graft surgery to replace it and reconstitute a normal joint.
 Needless to say, if we can intervene and interrupt this disease process before it gets this severe, ultimately a far more favorable outcome is likely.